Harrison1/unrealcpp-com/src/pages/blog/2017-11-24-add-component.md

 ---
 **Github Link: [https://github.com/Harrison1/unrealcpp/tree/master/AddBillboardComp](https://github.com/Harrison1/unrealcpp/tree/master/AddBillboardComp)**

+*For this tutorial we are using the standard first person C++ template with starter content.
+If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.*

 In this tutorial we are going to add a `Billboard Component` to our actor.
 Adding components can also be easly added in the UE4 editor, but let's go ahead and do it programatically.

 First we'll create a new actor named `AddBillboardComp`.
 Remember, if you call your actor something different, be sure to change the name everywhere in the header and cpp file.